More U.S. Kids Insured, But By Government

 Between 2008 and 2011, the rate of private coverage among U.S. children decreased by more than 5 percentage points, while public rates increased by more than 9 percentage points, Staley said.

 "While unemployment rates have declined since 2008, research shows that some individuals are taking jobs with no health benefits, with health benefits that are not available to dependents, or with unaffordable premiums.
-Therefore, many parents have turned to public programs such as Medicaid, the State Children's Health Insurance Program or other state programs," Staley said.
+Therefore, many parents have turned to public programs such as

 The rates of insurance coverage for children age 18 and under increased from 90 percent in 2008 to 92.5 percent in 2011.
 Rural places and central cities in the South and West experienced the greatest increases since 2008, Staley said.